Valentine’s Day is just around the corner, but you still have time to whip up some DIY Conversation Heart Pillows.

 I will describe how I made these pillows, but I also have a video that is at the bottom of the post.

 - I drew a heart on a piece of paper…I used brown Kraft paper.
-I still draw my hearts like I did in elementary school, by folding the paper in half and drawing half of a heart, cutting it out and then unfolding it so that my heart is symmetrical.
+I still draw my heart as I did in elementary school by folding the paper in half and drawing half of a heart, cutting it out, and then unfolding it so that my heart is symmetrical.

-- Then I traced the heart on to the piece of foam…I lined it up so that I could have the outline of the heart on both the front and back of the foam.
-This made it easier to cut it out with the electric knife as I was able to make sure I didn’t gouge in the side of the pillow without the lines…you know how easy that is to do.
+- Then I traced the heart onto the piece of foam…I lined it up so that I could have the outline of the heart on both the front and back of the foam.
+This made it easier to cut it out with the electric knife as I made sure I didn’t gouge in the side of the pillow without the lines…you know how easy that is to do.